jorishr/notes-on-front-end/components/page-sections.md

 NOTE
 For seperating page section it's often enough just to work with padding on every other section.
 But that will depend on the design.

-## Example: alernating background colors for even and odd section
+## Example: alternating background colors for even and odd section
 Exclude the first section which may be a hero with specific styles.
 Select the even and odd section with the pseudo class :nth-child()
 ```CSS
 .section:not(.section1):nth-child(even){ background-color: red }